virtual-labs/exp-uniform-cost-search-iiith/experiment/procedure.md

 ## Step 1:
-In practice section, create a graph, or use the preset tree and select the start vertex and end vertex.
+In the demo section, choose any of the three graphs to visualize the algorithm.
+In practice section, create a graph, or use the preset graph.
+Select the start vertex and end vertex.
+- **Start Vertex:** Initial state for the beginning of the algorithm.
+- **End Vertex:** Goal state, reaching which the algorithm will stop.
 ## Step 2:
-Start the uniform cost search algorithm and type the answer in the question tab when it stops.
-It will automatically proceed if the answer is correct.
+Click on the Start UCS button to begin the experiment.
 ## Step 3:
-After all the connected nodes have turned black or the goal node is reached, you have reached the end.
-You can start again with different parameters.
+View the central canvas and changes as you keep clicking the Next button.
+View the instructions section for details about the different controls.
+View the Information and Path History sections for details about the algorithm.